Numerical Study on the Influence of Convergent-Divergent Nozzle Structures on the In-Nozzle Flow and Jet Breakup Based on the OpenFOAM 2020-01-1156

-The non-conventional diesel nozzles have attracted more and more attentions for their ability to promote jet breakup.
-In the present study, the internal nozzle flow and jet breakup relying on the convergent–divergent nozzle are investigated by combining the cavitation model and LES model with Multi-Fluid-Quasi-VOF model based on the OpenFOAM code.
-The novelty of this method is that the interphase forces caused by the relative velocity of gas and liquid could be taken into account while sharpening the gas-liquid interface, which can accurately present the evolution processes of cavitation and jet breakup.
-Primarily, the numerical model is verified by the mass flow rate, spray momentum flux, discharge coefficient and effective jet velocity of the prototype Spray D nozzle from R. Payri et al. Then keeping the inlet and outlet diameters of spray D nozzle as constant, the diameters at 1/4, 1/2 and 3/4 of axis distance from the inlet of the spray D nozzle are changed to 160 μm respectively to obtain three different convergent–divergent level nozzles.
-The transient internal nozzle flow and jet breakup of the three different convergent–divergent level nozzles are presented and their characteristics are analyzed.
-The results demonstrate that cavitation is formed downstream the throat of the convergent–divergent nozzles and the formation of supercavitation is accelerated by the high convergence–divergence level.
-In addition to the strong disturbance caused by cavitation, the divergence in the final part of the nozzle results in a larger radial jet velocity, which brings about that the liquid column breakup angle is greatly increased by the higher convergence–divergence level.
+The non-conventional diesel nozzles have attracted more and more attention for their ability to promote jet breakup.
+In the present study, the internal nozzle flow and jet breakup relying on the convergent-divergent nozzle are investigated by combining the cavitation model and LES model with Multi-Fluid-Quasi-VOF model based on the OpenFOAM code.
+This is a novel method for which the interphase forces caused by the relative velocity of gas and liquid can be taken into account while sharpening the gas-liquid interface, which is able to accurately present the evolution processes of cavitation and jet breakup.
+Primarily, the numerical model was verified by the mass flow rate, spray momentum flux, discharge coefficient and effective jet velocity of the prototype Spray D nozzle from the literature.
+Then the inlet and outlet diameters of spray D nozzle were kept as constant, while the diameters at 1/4, 1/2 and 3/4 of axis distance from the inlet of the spray D nozzle were changed to 160 μm respectively to obtain three different convergent-divergent level nozzles.
+The transient internal nozzle flow and jet breakup of the three different convergent-divergent level nozzles were presented and their characteristics were analyzed.
+The results demonstrate that cavitation is formed downstream the throat of the convergent-divergent nozzles and the formation of supercavitation is accelerated by the high convergence-divergence level.
+In addition to the strong disturbance caused by cavitation, the divergence in the final part of the nozzle results in a larger radial jet velocity, which brings about the consequence that the liquid column breakup angle is greatly increased by the higher convergence-divergence level.

 Weilong Zhang, Canxu Liu, Bo Zhang, Hong Liu, Ming Jia, Yanan Yan